 Why?
 For starters, because walking can burn a lot of calories: about 53 calories per mile per 100 pounds of body weight.
 It’s also a decent leg workout- it won’t bulk you up like doing a leg workout in the gym, but it will help keep your legs toned and your calves strong.

 On top of the calories you burn, walking also suppresses your appetite– you’ll eat fewer calories if you’re physically active.
 And of course, spending time out in the sun is good for you too.
+Here are a few other ways to suppress your appetite, eat fewer calories and lose weight.

 But the most important thing to know is probably that people who walk more live longer.